 - 9 Presences in the Ideal Team of NBA

-But what really made the difference were the capacity to overcome his opponents, the ability to choose the right moment to throw, to read his opponents movements and his skill to hit the target.
-And to be smart enough to understand that if the ball makes a higher trajectory it passes more easily over the opponents.
+But what really made the difference was the capacity to overcome his opponents, the ability to choose the right moment to throw, to read his opponents’ movements and his skill to hit the target.
+And to be smart enough to understand that if the ball makes a higher trajectory it passes easier over the opponents.

-Each one of this skills depends mostly on cognitive and perceptive dimensions.
+Each one of these skills depends mostly on cognitive and perceptive dimensions.

 So, let’s go back to Karate… If you have a Kyokushinkai Champion that knocks out his opponents with a Mawashi-Geri Technique slightly different from Master Oyama will you beat him down because he is not doing it in the same way as the Founder?